 The record for the world's most expensive jigsaw puzzle was set in 2005 at an auction benefiting the non-profit Golden Retriever Foundation, for the impressive sum of $27,000.
 The 467-piece wooden work was handcrafted by American artist Rachel Page Elliott, who has won numerous awards for her skills.
 The name of the buyer has never been made public...

-The world champion in puzzle speed is a 26-year-old Spaniard, Alejandro Clemente León, who solved a 500-piece puzzle in just 34 minutes and 25 seconds at the world's largest competition.
-That's equivalent to fitting one piece... every 4 seconds!
-The speed record for a 1,000-piece puzzle is held by Sarah Mills from the UK, who completed it in 1 hour and 40 minutes at the 2020 British Championship.
-If you're a puzzle enthusiast (or just confident!) and fancy trying to beat this score, go for it and assemble the London Calling puzzle!
+As forthe speed record for a 1,000-piece puzzle, it is held by Sarah Mills of the United Kingdom, who completed it in 1 hour and 40 minutes at the 2020 British Championship.
+If you’re a puzzle enthusiast (or just confident!) and the idea of smashing that record appeals to you, go for it and put together the London Callingpuzzle!

 Take the time to immerse yourself in our world, in which our biggest puzzles have only 1,000 pieces, but where each one finds its place at your own pace, in simple, authentic pleasure.
 It's up to you to set your own puzzle record, like the longest moment of uninterrupted calm, for example...

-👉 See also: How many puzzles are manufactured?
+👉 See also: How are puzzles made?